Goodluck Nanah Opiah

 Rt.
 Hon.
-Chief Goodluck Nanah Opiah (born 12 February 1964) also known as Ugwumba Ikeoha is a Nigerian Politician and the Nigerian Federal Minister of State for Education.
+Chief Goodluck Nanah Opiah (born 12 February 1964) also known as Ugwumba Ikeoha is a Nigerian politician and the former Nigerian Federal Minister of State for Education.

 He is a former Speaker of the Imo State House of Assembly, Nigeria, and former member representing Ohaji/Egbema, Oguta, Oru West in the Federal House of Representative.
 He represented Ohaji/Egbema constituency in the Imo House of Assembly from 2003 to 2011.
 He was also the Special Adviser/Coordinator to the Imo State Governor on Oil and Gas Matters and former Imo State Commissioner of Petroleum Resources.
 He is a member of the All Progressives Congress (APC).